PriyalShrimali1301/receipt-processor/README.md

 The home page will display "Welcome to the Fetch Coding Assignmentt".

 ### Key Assumptions

-I have made some assumptions based on the schema provided in api.yml file.
+I have made several assumptions based on the schema provided in the api.yml file.

-For validating retailer names, the regex pattern ^[\w\s\-]+$ is initially used.
-This pattern matches only letters, numbers, spaces, and hyphens.
-However, in the provided example, "M&M Corner Market" is considered valid despite containing an ampersand (&), which was not originally allowed by the pattern.
+To validate retailer names, I initially used the regex pattern ^[\w\s\-]+$, which matches only letters, numbers, spaces, and hyphens.
+However, the provided example, "M&M Corner Market," includes an ampersand (&), which the original pattern did not permit.

-To accommodate this case and ensure consistency with testing scripts, I updated the regex to also permit ampersands.
-The revised pattern ^[\w\s\-&]+$ now allows letters, numbers, spaces, hyphens, and ampersands, while still excluding other special characters.
+To accommodate this case and ensure consistency with the testing scripts, I revised the regex pattern to ^[\w\s\-&]+$.
+This updated pattern now allows letters, numbers, spaces, hyphens, and ampersands while still excluding other special characters.

 ### Checks Applied

-Some checks the app does for each field are as follows (strictly based on api.yml):
+The following are the rules we have applied to validate the JSON response:

 1. Retailer name: